mutantrobbyk/hoc-mini/README.md

 - Inside the HOCs folder, create the following file:
   - withForm.js
 - Create a function `withForm` that takes in a component as it's parameter and returns a class component.
+We will need to import `React` and `Component` since we are returning a class component.
-- Let's give this class component a name `WithForm` (this is optional).
+- Let's give this class component a name `WithForm`.
-- `WithFrom` will have the foloowing 3 methods:
+- `WithFrom` will have the following 3 methods:
-  - handleChnage
+  - handleChange
   ```js
   handleChange = e => {
     let { value, name } = e.target